poojapandiyan26/T-FLIPFLOP-POSEDGE/README.md

 ![image](https://github.com/naavaneetha/T-FLIPFLOP-POSEDGE/assets/154305477/458a68fe-2d08-4a9d-ac4f-7ae0480ce0bd)

 This circuit has single input T and two outputs Qtt & Qtt’.
-The operation of T flip-flop is same as that of JK flip-flop.
+The operation of T flip-flop is the same as that of JK flip-flop.
 Here, we considered the inputs of JK flip-flop as J = T and K = T in order to utilize the modified JK flip-flop for 2 combinations of inputs.
 So, we eliminated the other two combinations of J & K, for which those two values are complement to each other in T flip-flop.
 The following table shows the state table of T flip-flop.

 Here, Qtt & Qt+1t+1 are present state & next state respectively.
 So, T flip-flop can be used for one of these two functions such as Hold, & Complement of present state based on the input conditions, when positive transition of clock signal is applied.
 The following table shows the characteristic table of T flip-flop.
 Inputs Present State Next State